zhouzhouthezhou/KingPong/README.md

 # KingPong

-Welcome to KingPong, the online multiplayer pong game.
-Everyone starts defending their own side with their paddle.
-Guard your side, because you won't last if your opponenent gains too much on you.
-If you or your opponent has more than 5 points than the other, the game ends, and you will be ranked against all players of the game.
+King Pong is an online multiplayer pong game.
+You log into a game with other people on one of two teams.
+The objective is simple, to defend your side from the ball.
+The opposing team will score a point if your team lets the ball through.
+If they get 5 points ahead of you, you lose and the game ends.
+We will then rank you on a global leaderboard.

 #### Authors
 * Antonio Narro